arialhamed/arialhamed.github.io/_posts/apk/2021-03-04-myboy-gba-emulator-(demo).md

 paid: false
 ---

 > _"My Boy! is a super fast and full-featured emulator to run GameBoy Advance games on the broadest range of Android devices, from very low-end phones to modern tablets.
-It emulates nearly all aspects of the real hardware correctly." - <a href="https://play.google.com/store/apps/details?id=com.fastemulator.gbafree" target="_blank">Play Store</a>_
+It emulates nearly all aspects of the real hardware correctly." - <a href="https://play.google.com/store/apps/details?id=com.fastemulator.gbafree">Play Store</a>_

 I had this emulator for a long while, and had pretty good memories of the Minish Cap & Metroid Fusion on it.
 Besides making up for my childhood, I got nothing else to say about it besides recognizing this as one of, if not, the best Gameboy Advanced emulator.
 For the original Gameboy emulator, here is the [MyOldBoy](https://arialhamed.github.io/resources/apk/MyOldBoy-GBA-Emulator).